 COMPARE FAQs

 As genomic sequencing technology has become widespread, the number of sequences to be filtered has grown exponentially.
-The COMPARE process will accommodate this growth by implementing an automated cutting-edge and high-throughput bioinformatics platform to identify a meaningful subset of sequences for scientific review by a diverse group of recognized allergy experts.
-The COMPARE process will also meet contemporary needs for the population criteria of a well-documented and sustainable allergen database.
+The COMPARE process accommodates this growth by implementing an automated cutting-edge and high-throughput bioinformatics platform to identify a meaningful subset of sequences for scientific review by a diverse group of recognized allergy experts.
+The COMPARE process meets the contemporary needs for the population criteria of a well-documented and sustainable allergen database.

 The first iteration of the database (COMPARE 2017) was released and publicly available on this website as of 03 February 2017.
-The database will be updated annually with the release of a new version at the beginning of the year.
+The database is updated annually with the release of a new version at the beginning of the year.

 There is an international nomenclature group – WHO-IUIS Allergen Nomenclature Subcommittee (http://www.allergen.org/) – that is responsible for designating names to allergens, and where necessary re-naming already listed allergens in case of inconsistencies or changes in biological names of organisms.
 Names of allergens are built up by using the first three letters of the genus and the first letter of the species, separated by a space, followed by another space and a number related to the order of discovery.
 As an example, the first allergen from the organism, Blomia tropicalis, was named Blo t 1.
 Subsequent, although structurally distinct allergens, from the same organism then are named sequentially; Blo t 2, Blo t 3, etc.